suresh-ramaswamy/dotfiles/readme.md

 1. Wait for Google Drive sync to complete
 1. Restore preferences by running `mackup restore`
 1. ln -s $HOME/GDrive/Suresh/Mackup/emacs $HOME/emacs
+1. Update iTerm2 "Advanced Preferences" and set "Scroll wheel sends arrow keys when in alt screen mode" in the Mouse section to No.
 1. Restart your computer to finalize the process

 ## A Fresh Windows setup